codeforequity-at/botium-connector-twilio-ivr/README.md

 _--port_: Local port to listen (optional, default _5001_)

-_--host_: Public host name.
-If you are using ngrok, then it looks like this: 'http://xxxxxxxx.ngrok.io'
+_--publicurl_: Public URL for the webhook.
+If you are using ngrok, then it looks like this: 'https://xxxxxxxx.ngrok.io'

 _--languageCode_: The language code used for the call, like 'en-US' (optional, default _en-US_) ([All language code](https://www.twilio.com/docs/voice/twiml/gather#languagetags))

-_--redisurl_: Redis connection url
+ _--redisurl_: Redis connection url, ex "redis://my-redis-host:6379"

 Botium is providing the service, but you have to take care for connectivity and process management yourself:
 * If your server is not reachable from the internet, consider to use a service like [ngrok](https://ngrok.com/) for publishing your endpoint (If you use ngrok start it on the port of the Webhook Service)